 Researchers believe that improving sleep habits could help reverse conditions influenced by disrupted sleep schedules, such as insomnia.

-- If you can, try to maintain a regular sleep schedule.
-Sleep and wake at the same time each day.
+- Try to maintain a regular sleep schedule.
+Get into the routine of going to sleep and waking up at the same time each day.

-- Consider wearing blue light blocking glasses when you are awake at night.
+- Consider wearing blue light blocking glasses when you’re awake at night.
 Read more about them here.

 - Avoid eating at night as well, as eating at a point in the 24-hour cycle when your body does not expect food will result in impaired metabolism of that food.
 Try sticking as close to traditional mealtimes as possible.
 For example, try eating a late dinner before you go to work and then another meal in the morning, while avoiding any large meals during your night shift.

 - When your job requires you to work at night or you have an ever-changing schedule with odd hours, be sure that you are monitoring your health closely.

 - Get your triglyceride and cholesterol levels checked regularly; catching rising levels early can help you to make the lifestyle changes necessary to reduce your cardiovascular disease risk.